-LOIs for all programs must be received at the CSCOR Program Office by 5 p.m.
-Eastern Time, August 16, 2010.
-Applicants who have not received a response to their LOI within three weeks should contact Mary Payne at Mary.Payne@noaa.gov.
-Applicants may not submit full applications if they do not submit a LOI.
+LOI for all programs must be received at the CSCOR Program Office by 5 p.m.
+Eastern Time, September 30, 2014.
+Applicants who have not received a response to their LOI within three weeks should contact Mary Payne.
+Applicants may not submit full applications if they do not submit LOI.

-The deadline for receipt of full proposals for all programs at the NCCOS/CSCOR office is 3 p.m., Eastern Time on October 14, 2010.
-These deadlines are for hand delivered or electronically submitted proposals.
+The deadline for receipt of full proposals at the NCCOS/CSCOR office is 3 p.m., Eastern Time December 15, 2014.
 Note that late-arriving hard copy applications will be accepted for review only if the applicant can document that:

-1) the application was provided to a delivery service with delivery to the National Oceanic & Atmospheric Administration, 1305 East-West Highway, SSMC4, Mail Station 8240 8th Floor, Silver Spring, Maryland 20910-3282;

-2) delivery was guaranteed by 3 pm, Eastern Time on the specified closing date; AND,

-3) the proposal was received in the NCCOS/CSCOR office by 3 p.m., Eastern Time no later than 2 business days following the closing date.
+- 1) the application was provided to a delivery service with delivery to the National Oceanic & Atmospheric Administration, 1305 East-West Highway, SSMC4, Mail Station 8240 8th Floor, Silver Spring, Maryland 20910-3281; - 2) delivery was guaranteed by 3 pm, Eastern Time on the specified closing date; AND, - 3) the proposal was received in the NCCOS/CSCOR office by 3 p.m., Eastern Time no later than 2 business days following the closing date.